ermurachi/git-how-to-container/README.md

 # git-how-to

-### map git configs to multiple accounts on the same machine through containers (docker)
+### GIT map to container
 *OS used: MacOS, same steps can be used for linux.*

 ### Problem:
-What if there are multiple github accounts that need to be used for different projects.
+What if there are multiple github accounts that need to be used for different projects?

 ### Solution
-A github account is assotiated with an email and with a SSH key.
+A github account is assotiated with an email and with a SSH key to a container.
 Use a different directory in the host machine to store the SSH key and a different directory for git repo.
 Use a ubuntu container to map the new SSH and git repo directories.